Skip to main content

 Geothermal field: a localized volume of Earth’s crust where a geothermal resource can be extracted from a reservoir by subsurface working fluids and then delivered to a place of use (modified after Moeck, 2014).

-A geothermal field can be several kilometers in height from the deep geothermal resource to Earth’s surface (Grant and Bixley, 2011).
+A geothermal field can span several kilometers of depth from the deep geothermal resource to Earth’s surface (modified after Grant and Bixley, 2011).
 It incorporates the sub-surface geology, fluids and wells and well completion equipment.

 A geothermal field can be owned by one or more lease-holding entities.
 One example of a geothermal field owned by multiple owners across different geothermal leases is Geysers geothermal field in California.
 To optimize geothermal lease management, each owner’s portion is decided through a unitization process.